shoaib-fateh/dark-calculator/README.md

-## Advance Calculator With JavaScript
+## Advanced JavaScript Calculator

-This is an Avance Java Script Calculator, and this is a simple preview of this app:
+This is an advanced JavaScript calculator with a user-friendly interface, designed to perform basic arithmetic operations.
+The calculator incorporates features such as history tracking and a responsive layout.

+## Preview
 <img src="./preview.png" alt="Advance Calculator With JavaScript">

+## Contributing
+If you'd like to contribute to the project, feel free to submit a pull request.